 The discussion panel, called FASHIONSUSTAIN, focused this year on an extensive range of topics, from water used in textile production, the state of the denim industry as well as denim as a potential model for sustainability, artisan empowerment through craft and digitalization, purchasing with purpose, better packaging solutions, and so much more.

 In between sessions at the FASHIONSUSTAIN Neonyt Conference

 One of my absolute favorite talks was called "10 Years of Sustainability in Fashion, What's Next?"
 This panel included Orsola de Castro, the creator of the Fashion Revolution and "Who Made My Clothes" movement, which HowCork supports to the fullest.
-It was truly inspiring to hear her and the other panel members speak, and this discussion, in particular, was so charged with passion and drive for creating a better future that every person in the room was moved to take tangible action and even bigger steps toward creating a sustainable fashion reality that is still only at its beginning stages.
-The sentiment, in summary, was that yes, we've made a lot of progress in the last ten years, but there is still so much left to be done in terms of policy changes and shifting the consumer mentality.
+It was truly inspiring to hear her and the other panel members speak, and this discussion was charged with passion and drive on how to take tangible action and even bigger steps toward bringing sustainable fashion into the headlines, and making it the norm in the fashion industry.
+The speakers reinforced that while we've made a lot of progress in the last ten years, there is still so much left to be done in terms of policy changes and shifting the consumer mentality.

 Recycled polyester, Lyocell-Tencel, Organic Cotton, EcoVero Viscose, and Recycled Thread on Display

 But the most exciting and unexpected part of Neonyt was meeting new brands who we are now partnering with to bring their innovative cork designs to our marketplace!